 “When you are not practicing, remember somewhere someone else is practicing and when you meet him, he will win”.

-Hello, my name is Sylvia Chimnecherem Adimike, proudly igerian, and this is my story.
+Hello, my name is Sylvia Chimnecherem Adimike, proudly Nigerian, and this is my story.

-I am learning the technical skills to be a full stack software engineer at BrighterDays CodeLab.
+I am learning the technical skills to be a full stack software engineer at CodeLab.

 My technology stack includes the MERN(MongoDB, Express, React, Node.js) stack, I also stack in JavaScript and TypeScript.